Craig Goodwin

-Craig Alexander Goodwin (born 16 December 1991) is an Australian professional football player who plays for Adelaide United and the Australian national team.
-He is Adelaide United's all-time leading goalscorer.
+Craig Alexander Goodwin (born 16 December 1991) is an Australian professional soccer player as a left winger for Adelaide United and the Australian national team.
+Known for his agility, crossing and shot placement, he is Adelaide United's all-time leading goalscorer and considered one of the club's greatest players.

 Club career

 Early career

-He started his career playing for amateur club Munno Para City Football Club.
+Goodwin started his career playing for amateur club Munno Para City Football Club.
 He later signed for one of the top local Adelaide sides Adelaide Raiders who play in the South Australian Super League.
 After being cut during the Adelaide United youth team trials he moved to Melbourne where he signed with Victorian Premier League side Oakleigh Cannons.

 Melbourne Heart

-On 2 September 2011 it was announced he had signed with the Melbourne Heart youth team who play in the National Youth League.
+On 2 September 2011, it was announced he had signed with the Melbourne Heart youth team who play in the National Youth League.

 He made his senior professional debut for Melbourne Heart during the 2011–12 A-League campaign in a round 19 fixture against Melbourne Victory in which he received the man of the match award.

 Newcastle Jets

-On 7 May 2012 it was announced he had signed a two-year contract with A-League club Newcastle Jets.
+On 7 May 2012, it was announced he had signed a two-year contract with A-League club Newcastle Jets.
 At Newcastle, Goodwin was known for his finishing and accurate crossing, which benefited strikers Emile Heskey and Ryan Griffiths.
 He scored his first A-League goal against Sydney FC on 13 October 2012.
 His goal proved to be the winner in a 3–2 victory.
 Due to his consistent amazing performances Craig was nominated for NAB Young Footballer of the Year in October.

 On 8 April 2013 Goodwin joined English Premier League side Reading on trial for two weeks.

 Adelaide United

-On 7 September 2014 it was announced that Goodwin had signed with hometown A-League club Adelaide United, ending a two-year stay with Newcastle Jets.
+On 7 September 2014, it was announced that Goodwin had signed with hometown A-League club Adelaide United, ending a two-year stay with Newcastle Jets.